gambitproject/gambit/doc/tools.ipa.rst

    one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).

+.. cmdoption:: -V, --verbose

+   Show intermediate output of the algorithm.
+If this option is not specified, only the equilibria found are reported.

+.. cmdoption:: -v, --version

+   Prints version information and exits.

 Computing an equilibrium of
 the reduced strategic form of the example in Figure 2 of :cite:p:`Sel75`::